LevelUpMarketers/Thompson-Engineering/DEV_DIARY.md

 101. 2025-11-19: Removed the tutorial/promo banner markup and related styles from every admin tab so the UI stays focused on core plugin tools.
 102. 2025-11-19: Added a legacy Upload tab to import old teqcidb_students rows, converting legacy fields into the new schema while guarding against missing data and duplicates.
 103. 2025-11-19: Adjusted legacy Upload comment handling to leave new records blank when the original comment is empty instead of copying legacy notes.
+104. 2025-11-19: Stopped appending legacy billing, image, and flag notes to imported comments so uploads preserve only the original comment text.